cyberiku/Kali-Linux-Config-Script/README.md

 This script will prepare you kali linux for pentesting.

+## Use this command download the script. "wwwwwwwwwwwwww"

+## Pre-Requisite.
+#You need to have a internet connection.
-## You need to run this script with sudoe or as Root.
+#You need to run this script as Root.
+#You need to be login to Hackthebox.com and download the vpn file to be able to use some of the aliasses.

 # Everything we are doing with the script.